 National Travel & Tourism Week

-In celebration of National Travel and Tourism Week (NTTW), May 7-13, we need to amplify our message that the travel and tourism industry makes a powerful difference for our economy, our communities and our well-being.
+In celebration of National Travel and Tourism Week (NTTW), May 5-11, we want to amplify our message that the travel and tourism industry makes a powerful difference for our economy, our communities and our well-being.
 And many of you have asked to be better equipped to accomplish exactly this.

 So, we went to work creating and compiling tools to help you tap into national and statewide messaging and aid in the facilitation of compelling conversations with policy makers, local media and residents.
 The information contained in this toolkit is designed to help you spread the word that what we do matters and makes a difference in the lives of Oregonians.
 We not only create lasting memories, but we create jobs and economic impact in every corner of the state.